spcourse/sp1/modules/integrals/en/roots/index.md

 * Call your program `roots.py`.

-* Create one function `roots(a, b, c)` that has the task to calculate the roots of the polynomial $$f(x)=ax^2+bx+c$$.

-* There are two possible results the function could `return`:
+* Create one function `roots(a, b, c)` that can calculate the roots of *any* quadratic function of the form $$f(x)=ax^2+bx+c$$.
+There are two possible results the function could `return`:

-    * an empty list `[]` when there are no roots
+    * an empty list `[]` when the function has no roots
-    * a list of two elements `[n1, n2]` in which `n1` and `n2` are the roots of the polynomial
+    * a list of two elements `[n1, n2]` in which `n1` and `n2` are the roots of the function

-* In any case you should plot the function and clearly display the roots in the graph that you calculated.
+* Your programs should then use this `roots()` function to calcuate the roots for $$f(x)=x^2+2x-10$$.
+Print out both roots, plot this function and clearly display the roots in the graph that you calculated.

 ## Hints

-* Calculate the roots with use of the *quadratic*-formula.
+* Calculate the roots with use of the [quadratic formula](https://en.wikipedia.org/wiki/Quadratic_formula).

+    * In what case does this formula indicate there are no (real-valued) roots?

-* To make sure you can print the result clearly, call the function like we do in our example, and store the result:
+* To make sure you can show the computed answer neatly, call the function and store the result in a variable, as in the example below:

         result = roots(1, 2, -10)

-* Later on also test your program with a polynomial that has no roots (check if the list is empty).
+* Later on also test your program with a quadratic function that has no roots (check if the list is empty).
 The program should print that the roots do not exist:

         This function does not have roots.